ahazem/ruby-conf-18-notes/day-2/keynote-how-to-build-a-magical-living-room.md

 ![Feedback from attendees of CodeLand](../media/how-to-build-a-magical-living-room-2.jpeg)

-Community building:
+Tips on community building:

-- Understanding
-- Listening
-- Learning
+- Understanding: the needs of the community.
+- Listening: to what they have to say.
+- Learning: learn from what they have to offer.
-- Iterating
+- Iterating: keep iterating.

+Talk ends.

 ### Video